Identity and Other Untruths:

 Harmonizing Authorship with the Artifice of Design

-MFA thesis comprising written and visual components.
-This includes an 119-page book of research, poetry, and visual art, along with an accompanying short film, collectively exploring the paradigm of Authorship that is typically absent from graphic design while intrinsic to the creative fields that inform it.
-Through my writing, I encourage harmonization of more creatively "truthful" practices of authorship with the more artificial language of design to transform a designer's output and in turn their identity.
-I present my theoretical writing in an essay titled "The Division Bell" in which I employ the ideas of Jean Baudrillard, Roland Barthes, Michael Rock, and Meredith Davis, among others.
+119-page MFA thesis comprising essays, poetry, and visual art exploring the paradigm of authorship typically absent from graphic design, while intrinsic to the creative fields that inform it.
+In my major essay titled "The Division Bell," I employ the ideas of Jean Baudrillard, Roland Barthes, Michael Rock, and Meredith Davis, among others, and encourage harmonization of more creatively "truthful" practices of authorship with the more artificial language of design as a means of transforming the designer's output and in turn their identity.

 View complete thesis book.